Thursday, November 25, 2010

 Suddenly, the kids were screaming--dad had

-leg propped up in the corner with
+his prosthetic leg propped up in the corner with

 an old shoe attached.